Can I put milk in a tea kettle?

 You shouldn’t bring almond milk to boil because it doesn’t taste good when burnt.

-Warming almond milk in a kettle would also leave a residue film in the inside, so it’s best to avoid heating almond milk (as any other type of milk) in a kettle altogether.
+Warming almond milk in a kettle would also leave a residue film in the inside, so it’s best to avoid heating almond milk, as any other type of milk, in a kettle altogether.
+Unless if it’s a milk steamer: you can warm and froth almond milk in a milk kettle.

 The best electric kettle for heating milk is the one designed specifically for this purpose: electric milk frothers or steamers.